civicrm/civicrm-buildkit/README.md

 curl -Ls https://civicrm.org/get-buildkit.sh | bash -s -- --full --dir ~/buildkit
 ```

+Note: When executing the above command, you should *not* run as root.
+However, you *should*
+have `sudo` permissions.

 ## Download (Existing System)

 If you already have the requirements (`git`, `php`, etc), then you can